The Best Detergents for Laundry Day

-With eco-friendliness and super cleanliness built-in, Seventh Generation’s Laundry Detergent is the best of both worlds.
-The Free & Clear label is backed up by the EPA’s Safer Choice certification, guaranteeing zero percent fragrances, dyes, and artificial brighteners.
-In fact, this USDA certified bio-based product consists of 94 percent plant-based ingredients.
-The powerful quadruple-enzyme formula fights tough stains, but won’t damage your clothes or irritate your skin.
-Plus, the fast-dissolving pods work in HE and standard machines, and function in both hot and cold water.
-These pods also eliminate the need for single-use plastic containers.
+Eco-friendly and effective, Seventh Generation’s dirt-fighting detergent packs are backed up by the EPA’s Safer Choice certification, which guarantees the absence of fragrances, dyes, and artificial brighteners.
+In fact, this bio-based product consists of 94 percent plant-based ingredients.
+The powerful quadruple-enzyme formula tackles tough stains but won’t damage your clothes or irritate your skin.
+Plus, the fast-dissolving pods work in HE and standard machines.

 2. BEST LIQUID DETERGENT: Persil ProClean Sensitive Skin Laundry Detergent

-Everyone can benefit from a laundry detergent that’s specially formulated for sensitive skin.
-Persil’s ProClean Sensitive Skin Laundry Detergent is dermatologist tested and 100 percent hypoallergenic.
-This formula contains no irritants like dyes or harsh scents.
-It is designed for heavy-duty use and will remove food particles, grass stains, grease, organic matter, and more.
-With its gentle yet effective cleaning power, Persil is also affordable and formulated for use in HE machines.
+A laundry detergent that’s specially formulated for sensitive skin, Persil’s ProClean Sensitive Skin Laundry Detergent is dermatologist tested, 100 percent hypoallergenic, and contains no irritants.
+Still, it’s formulated for heavy-duty use and can remove food particles, grass stains, grease, organic matter, and more.
+Use this Persil detergent in HE machines.

 3. BEST POWDER DETERGENT: Molly’s Suds Original Laundry Detergent Powder

-Go back to basics with one of the healthiest, greenest detergents on the market today.
-Molly’s Suds is a super-concentrated powder, designed for people who are chemically sensitive, have allergies, or suffer from eczema.
+Go back to basics with one a healthy, green detergent.
+Molly’s Suds Original Laundry Detergent Powder is designed for people who are chemically sensitive, have allergies, or suffer from eczema.
 It is formulated with only five earth-derived ingredients and is safe enough for even your newborn infant’s clothing, diapers, and linens.
 Forget toxic chemicals including dyes, optical brighteners, petrochemicals, phosphates, bleach, and sulfates.
 Molly’s Suds is Certified Cruelty-Free, Certified Vegan, and rated A in the EWG Guide to Healthy Cleaning.
-Thanks to the low suds formula, it is perfect for use in both traditional and HE machines.
+Thanks to the low suds formula, this detergent can be used in both traditional and HE machines.

 4. BEST STAIN REMOVER: Tide PODS Free and Gentle Laundry Detergent

 Tide PODS are hypoallergenic, dermatologist tested, and free of dyes and perfumes.
+In fact, Tide PODS are the first and only detergent accepted by both the National Eczema Association and the National Psoriasis Foundation for irritant-free, pro-health laundry.
 The 3-in-1 technology marries a detergent, stain remover, and color protector, all in one tiny pod.
-Washing a cold load?
-These pods dissolve in both hot and cold water, providing a deep clean that’s gentle and effective.
-Tide PODS are also the first and only detergent accepted by both the National Eczema Association and the National Psoriasis Foundation for irritant-free, pro-health laundry.
-Compatible with HE machines.
+Compatible with HE machines, the pods dissolve in both hot and cold water, providing a deep clean that’s gentle and effective.

 5. MOST ECO-FRIENDLY: Tru Earth Eco-Strips Laundry Detergent

 If you’re eager to find a product that cuts down on waste, Tru Earth may be for you.
-These laundry strips are ultra-concentrated, hypoallergenic, and low sudsing—perfect for use in water-saving HE machines.
+These laundry strips are ultra-concentrated, hypoallergenic, and low sudsing—great for use in water-saving HE machines.
 The liquidless formula attracts and removes dirt and stains, without parabens or phosphates.
-Tru Earth has a mission to put family first, ensuring its products are equally good for the planet and the people living on it.
-We approve of the no-mess, pre-measured strips, ideal for home use and travel.
-Designed for all washing machines, including HE, front-loaders, and top-loaders—these no-mess, pre-measured strips are convenient both at home and while traveling.
+Able to be used in all washing machines—HE units, front-loaders, and top-loaders—these no-mess, pre-measured strips are convenient both at home and while traveling.